nemethmik/gettingstartedwithangular-mystore/README.md

   }
 ```
 - The job of child component (event emitters) is very simple: `this.myStoreEvents.onShareButtonClick.next(p)`

+## Managing Data
+[Managing data](https://angular.io/start/start-data#managing-data) is the next iteration in this series.
+- Create a flat cart service **npm run ng generate service cart --flat** Note the extra dash-dash in the command, this is required since we use the ng CLI commands via *npm run*.
+- Create a cart componnet **npm run ng generate component cart -- --flat**
+- Create a shipping componnet **npm run ng generate component shipping -- --flat**
+- [Unwrapping data from an observable](https://angular.io/guide/pipes#unwrapping-data-from-an-observable) explains why to use the *async* pipe in
+*shipping.component* template.
+The result and the return value of the `getShippingPrices():Observable<TShippingPrices[]>` in *cart.services* is an observable since it is created with an async HTTP GET request.
+This brutally elegant solution to make asyncronous data handling in templates: just add the async pipe and the Angular machinery automatically does the job.
+The video covering this topic is [Angular Getting Started 12 Cart Service and Component](https://youtu.be/q_yFEGm0bpQ)

 ----
 # Appendix: The standard Angular Doc for CLI Tasks and Scrits